Comp. Sci. 513 Logic in Computer Science Fall, 2011

 Prerequisites: CMPSCI 311

 Required text: Uwe Schoning, Logic for Computer Scientists, 2008 Birkhauser, paperback.
-We will do this whole book, and read various papers as well.
+We will do at least for the first two chapters, and read various papers as well.
+See the Syllabus for details.

 This course provides credit towards the Five College Logic Certificate Program.